SigmazGFX/1-4_Controller/README.md

 The - side of the speaker would be connected to the common ground of the controller.

 TIP: I would recommend a small amplifier to increase the volume level of the sound.
-(Something like a pair of powered computer speakers would be great.)
+(Something like an inexpencive class D amplifier or pair of powered computer speakers would be great.)

 First Run: